HMT: A Hardware-Centric Hybrid Bonsai Merkle Tree Algorithm for High-Performance Authentication: Technical Background

-It has been shown that with the use of a Merkle tree cache, the performance of verification and update can be enhanced dramatically \cite{gassend2003caches, suh2003efficient}.
-There have been two common methods of updating a Merkle tree during integrity verification, called eager and lazy update process respectively~\cite{awad2019triad}.
-Specifically, the eager update technique involves updating all the tree nodes up to the root node during each counter modification, therefore requiring a lot of memory access since each parent node needs to be brought to the cache during every operation and each of them needs to be written back in the event of a counter write.
-On the other hand, as described in the chash algorithm~\cite{gassend2003caches}, the lazy update scheme only modifies the immediate parent of the data/metadata, puts it in the cache and doesn't update its upper level nodes in the hierarchy until it is evicted.
-Every integrity/update chain will go on until it finds a cached node.
-If there is a cache hit, the lazy update controller will treat that node as the root and verify/update the children accordingly.
-Under normal circumstances, a lot of integrity check might not need to go beyond one or two levels above the counter since the parent node might already be in the cache.
-Thus there will be considerably less number of visits to the main memory for the verification purpose which in turn can boost the throughput notably when compared against eager update technique.
-Specifically, consider an example (Fig.~\ref{eager1}) where some encryption counter needs to be verified by a BMT.
-For every write to a counter, the eager update process needs to modify all the parent nodes accordingly, including the root, On the contrary, the lazy update scheme (Fig. \ref{eager1}) does not involve accessing the parent nodes as regularly as eager update.
-This scheme requires the use of a write-back metadata cache.
+Utilization of a MT metadata cache can help improving the throughput of a MT subsystem \cite{gassend2003caches, suh2003efficient}.
+There have been two general methods of updating a BMT during integrity verification, called eager and lazy update process respectively~\cite{awad2019triad}.
+The eager update scheme propagates the update to every tree node in an update chain all the way up to the root node during each counter modification, therefore requiring a lot of memory access since each parent node needs to be brought to the cache during every operation and each of them needs to be overwritten in the event of a counter write.
+The lazy update method, on the contrary, only modifies the tree chain up to a cached parent/grandparent node of the data/metadata.
+The update is not propagated to the higher level nodes in the update chain until the node is evicted from the BMT cache.
+In other words, reaching a cached node will stop the update process and the node will be used as a temporary root for future updates and authentication of all the children nodes covered by it as long as it resides in the cache.
+As a result, most of the write requests incurred by sequential real-world applications might generate BMT update chains that only need to advance up to couple of levels above the counter until a cached node is found in the BMT cache.
+This scenario enables a reduction in the total number of memory access during write operation and also eliminates some of the extra verification requirements caused by additional writes to the uncached upper level nodes.